minkcv/keyframe3d/docs/README.md

 ## File Pane

 The 'Load Project' and 'Save Project' buttons in the File pane will prompt to load or save a json file.
 This file contains the project settings, models, scene tree, and keyframes.
 This is also the file that will be loaded by the Keyframe3D Player.
-The 'Add Viewport' button opens an additional 3D viewport.
+The 'Open Viewport' button opens an additional 3D viewport.

 ## Settings